Learn how producer acknowledgments affect data durability in 10 minutes

 Configuration examples

-acks=0: Data loss if producer fails to send or broker is downacks=1: Data loss if leader fails before replicationacks=all: Data loss only if all ISRs fail simultaneously
+Each setting has different data loss scenarios: with acks=0, data is lost if the producer fails to send or the broker is down; with acks=1, data is lost if the leader fails before replication; with acks=all, data is only lost if all ISRs fail simultaneously.